Skip to main content

 Dograma

-Traditional dish of shredded flatbread soaked in meat broth and topped with boiled meat.
-A hearty, rustic meal.
+Shredded flatbread soaked in meat broth and topped with boiled meat.
+Rustic, filling, and meant to stick to your ribs.

 Ishlekli